CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 3 - Rhudaur's Eye.md

 4 wolves
 1 wolf chieftain

-Both Galamdir and I targeted the large wolf leader.
+Both Amdiriel and I targeted the large wolf leader.
 My arrow missed it's mark but hers flew true and lodged in the great beast's side.
 Just then another arrow flew from the tower.
 It was Holly, armed with a hunting bow!
 Holly's arrow struck the wolf at the base of the neck, slowing him greatly.
 I wanted to shout "Great shot", but there was no time.
 The wolves were upon us.

-Galamdir, running to the left to avoid the jaws of a wolf, let another arrow fly striking the lead beast in the right flank.
+Amdiriel, running to the left to avoid the jaws of a wolf, let another arrow fly striking the lead beast in the right flank.
 He was limping badly now.
 Gorin swung his great axe and connected with the closest wolf, opening a gash on his back.
 The wolf tried to bite back but his jaws clamped on only air.
 A second wolf bit his arm, but the leather armor kept Gorin from injury.

 I swing my new-found sword and grievously injured a large wolf.
 He got his revenge though and bit through my armor.
-Galamdir, still dancing with another wolf, loosed another arrow at the great wolf that was now attacking me.
+Amdiriel, still dancing with another wolf, loosed another arrow at the great wolf that was now attacking me.
 She struck through the right eye and he dropped to the ground without a sound.

 Gorin swung his great axe, cleaving a wolf's head from his body.
 The head rolled across the field like a child's ball.
 The other wolf reacted quickly and bit down on his shoulder.
 Holly shot an arrow at the wolf but missed.

 Swinging again at the wolf nearest me, the sword struck true and with a yelp, the animal keeled over, dead.

-Galamdir danced to left but this time her wolf met her feint and grabbed her arm just as she tried to knock another arrow.
+Amdiriel danced to left but this time her wolf met her feint and grabbed her arm just as she tried to knock another arrow.
 Now only a few feet away, I moved into position behind the beast and swung, but missed.
 Gorin was now fighting a second wolf.
 He raised his great axe for a mighty blow but missed as the wolf dodged left.
 Turning in mid-stride with snakelike speed the wolf clamped his jaws on Gorin's shoulder.
 The razor sharp teeth hooked under his arm and opened a deep gash as Gorin let out a shout.
 "Ye smelly fur-covered devil.
 I'll cleave ye in two for that!"
 I could see that Gorin was now favoring his arm.

 Again my sword found its mark and the wolf jumped back in pain.
 He weakly lunged at my sword arm, but missed as I drew it back from his jaws.
-Galamdir, now free from attack, shot an arrow into the wolf's left hind quarter.
+Amdiriel, now free from attack, shot an arrow into the wolf's left hind quarter.
 Gorin's axe came down once more, this time with deadly effect.
 There was one wolf left.

 One more swing of my sword and the field was silent, save for the wind.
 "This is gonna leave a mark, laddie!" said Gorin as he tried moving his shoulder.
-Galamdir too looked weary but not seriously damaged.
+Amdiriel too looked weary but not seriously damaged.
 We looked up at the tower to see Holly waving.
 Carlson and Giles ran out to help Gorin inside, but he shrugged them off.
 "It's just a scratch." he protested.
 "I've gotten worse wrestlin' with me wee cousin."

 Back in the tower, we looked at Gorin's wounds.
 They were bad, but should heal in a week or so.
 We did what we could for now.
 We decided to spend the night with Carlson and his family.
 We would return the horses to Bree in the morning.